Have you ever stolen something to fill the hole in your soul?

 Text Message: “JK”

 Oh, and by the way?
 I am in no way JK.
 It was that fast.
 Lightening.
 Shit works.

 The first lesson of Buddhism is this: life is hard.
 Don’t expect easy.
-Digest that notion, and boom!
+Accept that idea, and boom!
 Life’s a lot easier.
-You stop expecting something good, and you’re fine when it doesn’t come.
+If you stop expecting good, you’re fine when it doesn’t come.

 This is boring and philosophical.
 We need some color.
 So here ya go.
-Meet Tim.
+Meet Jack.

-And yet…Tim’s girlfriend was Heather, the human Barbie doll.
-Tim was on auto-invite for every kegger.
-Tim made the teacher laugh at the shit that got everyone else detention.
-Because Tim had popularity Zen.
-He didn’t give a fkuc what we thought of him.
+And yet…Jack’s girlfriend was Whitney, the human Barbie doll.
+Jack was on auto-invite for every kegger.
+Jack had the teachers laughing at the shit that got everyone else detention.
+Because Jack had popularity Zen.
+He didn’t give a fuck what we thought of him.